 In 1973 Agustín Hernández Navarro completed the house for her sister Amalia Hernández who was a dancer, choreographer and the founder of the Ballet Folklórico de México.
-The architect demonstrates a stark playfulness of form in the project where a rigid geometry collides with a more organic, curvilinear form.
+The architect demonstrates a stark playfulness of form in the project, where a rigid geometry collides with a more organic, curvilinear shape.

 Amalia Hernandez House Technical Information

 - Architects: Agustín Hernández Navarro

 - Location: Mexico City, Mexico

 - Photographs: © Felipe de Hoyos, © Julius Suliman

 Today’s architecture has to have something from yesterday, but much more of tomorrow.

 – Agustín Hernández Navarro

 Amalia Hernández House Photographs